saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

-Lastly, we will predict the rating for the popular app “Draw Around” which was not present in our dataset (its characteristics including number of reviews were consistent with the other predictors that were used so this is not an extraplation).
+Lastly, we will predict the rating for the popular app “Draw Around” which was not present in our dataset (its characteristics including number of reviews were consistent with the other predictors that were used so this is not an extrapolation).
 It’s rating is 4.2, it is in the Game Category, and has Size Less than 100 MB.

     ##        fit      lwr      upr